 While at BMW, during the late 1990s, he pioneered industrial applications of Artificial Intelligence and Machine Learning based on Monte Carlo Simulations software which he had written.

-He runs a Complexity blog and Resilience blog.
+He runs a Complexity blog.

 Member of the Cryonics Institute, he lives in Northern Italy, on the shores of beautiful Lake Como, in Madrid and in Mar del Plata, Argentina.